 1. Any position requiring a police uniform and the performance of tasks associated with law enforcement powers.

-2. A bail bondsman or bounty hunter, a process server, repossessor, bill collector, towing of vehicles, or any other employment in which police authority might tend to be used to collect money or merchandise for a private service.
+2. Any other employment in which police authority might tend to be used to collect money or merchandise for a private service

 3. Assisting in any manner with case preparation for the defense in any criminal or civil action or proceeding.